BridgerSilk/SoapCSS/README.md

 # SoapCSS
-SoapCSS is a lightweight and simple to use CSS Framework aiming to make the designing process of Websites easier and faster.
+SoapCSS is a lightweight and simple to use CSS Framework aiming to make the designing process of Websites clean, easy and fast.

 View a fully fletched documentation at -> https://soapcss.dev/docs